pgilad/vim-skeletons/README.md

 ### SkeletonsOn

-Call `:SkeletonsOn` manually to make `vim-skeletons` auto-register for creation of new files.
+Call `:SkeletonsOn` to make `vim-skeletons` auto-register for creation of new files.

 ### SkeletonsOff